guozh52/XenobotLab_Assignment_0/Mechanical Design/README.md

 # Mechanical Design Test

-## DeepRobotics J60-6 Motor Holder & Connector Assignment
+## DeepRobotics J60-6 Motor Holder & Connector CAD Design Assignment

 In this project, we use the DeepRobotics J60-6 Motor—the same motor installed on the DeepRobotics Lite3 quadruped robot (<https://www.deeprobotics.cn/en/index/product1.html>).